Corporate Governance

 Summary of Results of Analysis and Evaluation of Effectiveness of Board of Directors

-1. Method of evaluation
+1. Method

-TIS distributed a questionnaire regarding the effectiveness of the Board of Directors to all directors and Audit & Supervisory Board members and obtained responses.
-In addition, personnel of its administrative office conducted interviews with all directors and Audit & Supervisory Board members.
-The Board of Directors then used these results to analyze and evaluate the Board’s effectiveness.
+TIS distributed a questionnaire regarding the effectiveness of the Board of Directors to all directors and the Audit & Supervisory Board members and obtained responses.
+In addition, personnel of its administrative office conducted interviews with all directors and the Audit & Supervisory Board members.
+The Company's Board of Directors then used these results to analyze and evaluate the Board's effectiveness of the Board of Directors.
+Note that TIS conducted this effectiveness evaluation and discussed action policies/suggestions to improve effectiveness going forward based on advice and verification by external experts.

-1. (1) Further improving the function of the Board of Directors
+(1) Operation of the Board of Directors

 3. Results of analysis and evaluation of effectiveness of the Board of Directors